datanav/docs/concepts.rst

 Merging
 =======

 An essential feature that enables :ref:`global datasets <concepts-global-datasets>` is the ability to :ref:`merge <getting-started-merging-sources>` different entities into one entity representing the same thing.
 Organizations often have multiple systems that share overlapping information about employees, customers, products etc. The :ref:`merge source <merge_source>` lets you define equivalence rules that enables you to merge entities.
-The merge source is able to merging incrementally producing a stream of entities that have been merged – or unmerged (when the equivalence rule no longer applies).
+The merge source is able to merging incrementally producing a stream of entities that have been merged – or unmerged (when an equivalence rule no longer applies).

 .. _concepts-transit-encoding: